Zee159/coachflux/COACHFLUX_MVP_GUIDE.md

-Purpose: ship a B2B leadership-reflection MVP on Convex with deterministic flows, strict guardrails, and low hallucination risk.
+Purpose: ship a GROW coaching MVP on Convex with deterministic flows, strict guardrails, and low hallucination risk.

 0) Repo bootstrap